 Our properties primarily use water to supply drinking water, support maintenance and cleaning activities, supply landscape irrigation, and provide sewage conveyance.
 At many properties, there is one water meter installed by the utility and tenants are not separately metered.
 As a result, the water consumption and costs associated with many of our tenants' business operations are included in this report, meaning usage can be impacted and varied year over year by changes in property occupancy levels and tenant uses (e.g., fitness clubs and restaurants - both full and quick service use a lot more water than some other tenant types).
-In Quebec, which represents approximately 12% of our portfolio (based on IFRS Fair Values), water consumption is not metered by the municipalities or utility companies.
+In Quebec, which represents approximately 10% of our portfolio (based on IFRS Fair Values), water consumption is not metered by the municipalities or utility companies.
 Therefore, water consumption and costs for our Quebec properties are not included in this report.
 However, select municipalities in Quebec have initiated the process of installing water meters at commercial properties and we anticipate that we will be able to expand our water consumption data reporting in the upcoming years.

 FCR continues to implement water conservation measures across our portfolio such as the installation and retrofit of efficient washroom fixtures and smart irrigation systems, as well as improving tenant awareness and engagement in the importance of their role in water conservation.
-In 2021, we saw a 12% increase in water consumption relative to 2020, which can be largely attributed to an increase in usage from tenants such as gyms and restaurants, as they began reopening and increasing operations with the easing of COVID-19 restrictions.
-This also resulted in an increase in annual water spend of 6% in 2021 relative to 2020.
-However, our 5-year results show significant progress, with a 17% reduction in water use since 2017.
+In 2023, we saw our year-over-year water consumption increase by 5% as tenants resumed normal prepandemic operating conditions.
+However, our 5-year results show significant progress, with a 16% reduction in water use since 2019.

 Moving forward, our focus will be on developing a submetering plan for common area water so that we can obtain the data of the water use that is within our control, enabling us to set targets and track our progress.

-Water Consumptionby Asset Class
+Water Consumption by Asset Class

-For additional data, view our supplementary Data Pack at fcr.ca/esg-2021data.
+For additional data, view our supplementary Data Pack at fcr.ca/esg-2022data.